yyao007/rshell/README.md

 4. The prompt now will display the current working directory.
 If that directory contains the user's home folder, then rshell will replace the home folder with a `~`.
 For example, my home folder is `/home/csmajs/yyao007`.
 So if I'm in the directory `/home/csmajs/yyao007/cs100/rshell`, then the prompt would display `~/cs100/rshell`.

-5. If the user types ctrl+C which is `^C`, rshell will not exit.
+5. If the user types Ctrl+C which is `^C`, rshell will not exit.
 Instead, the current foreground job would exit itself.
 If the job is killed, then control will return to the rshell.

-6. If the user types ctrl+Z which is `^Z`, rhsell will stop the current foreground job and put it in background.
+6. If the user types Ctrl+Z which is `^Z`, rhsell will stop the current foreground job and put it in background.
 Then, if the user types `fg`, rshell will bring the newest background job to the foreground.
 The user can also type `bg` to let the newest background job continue running parallel with the rshell.
 If there is no background job, the `fg` and `bg` commands will report an error message.

 7. rshell now will run the `ls` command of my own version.